tolitius/hface/README.md

 ![hface braindump](https://github.com/tolitius/hface/blob/master/doc/hface-braindump.jpg?raw=true)

-## Gist
+## The Gist

-Until the full docs arrive here is the gist.

-hface will monitor a distributed Hazelcast cluster in real time.
+`hface` monitors a Hazelcast cluster in real time.
 It currently supports maps, multimaps and queues.
 Support for other distributed data structures is coming.

-In order to monitor a remote Hazelcast cluster add an 8K jar dependency to it:
+In order to monitor a remote Hazelcast cluster add an `8K` jar dependency to it:

 [![Clojars Project](http://clojars.org/org.hface/hface-client/latest-version.svg)](http://clojars.org/org.hface/hface-client)